ludocode/pottery/include/pottery/lifecycle/README.md

 This is a helper template for other Pottery containers.
 It is not intended to be used directly.

-The Pottery Lifecycle template defines functions that wrap the arbitrary lifecycle expressions you define for your element types stored in Pottery data structures.
+The Pottery Lifecycle template defines functions that wrap the arbitrary lifecycle expressions you define for your value types stored in Pottery data structures.

 The instantiated lifecycle functions follow [Pottery-style lifecycle semantics and naming conventions](../../../docs/lifecycle_style.md).
-Most Pottery containers and algorithms use this template internally to store or manipulate elements.
+Most Pottery containers and algorithms use this template internally to store or manipulate values.
+These are also summarized in the [glossary](../../../docs/glossary.md).

 The Lifecycle template instantiates functions for as many of the following eight fundamental lifecycle behaviours as possible: